Solomonophonic

-Jared Solomon, known professionally as Solomonophonic, is an American Grammy-winning record producer, songwriter, and musician from California.
+Jared Paul Solomon, known professionally as Solomonophonic, is an American Grammy-winning record producer, songwriter, and musician from California.

 He has collaborated with artists such as Remi Wolf, BROCKHAMPTON, SZA, Dominic Fike and Lola Young.
 Notably, he contributed to SZA's album SOS, which received nine nominations at the 2024 Grammy Awards, including Album of the Year.
 Additionally, Solomonophonic co-produced Lola Young's album This Wasn't Meant For You Anyway, released in 2024.

 In 2025, Solomon won the Grammy Award for Best Progressive R&B Album for his work as a songwriter on SZA's song "Saturn".